-Let us explain the the different types of gold and our difference.
+Let us explain the different types of gold and our difference.

-Gold Filled is gold that is pressure-bonded onto a piece.
-Only 5% of the piece is actual Gold, so the remaining 95% are cheaper base metals that eventually show in the jewellery - and over time your piece will darken and appear dull.
-Whilst Gold Filled jewellery does last longer than plating, it ins't an investment not is it ideal for everyday wear.
+Gold filled is gold that is pressure-bonded onto a piece.
+Only 5% of the piece is actual gold, so the remaining 95% are cheaper base metals that eventually show in the jewellery - and over time your piece will darken and appear dull.
+While gold filled jewellery does last longer than plating, it isn't an investment not is it ideal for everyday wear.

 There are three types of gold used at Louise Jean.
 Each colour is created by combining pure gold with varying quantities of other metals.

-Yellow gold is the most common used and seen precious metal, with it's distinct yellow colour and rich history.
-This is alloyed with small amounts of Copper and pure Silver to give it both it's durability and soft hue.
+Yellow gold is the most commonly used and seen precious metal, with its distinct yellow colour and rich history.
+Yellow gold is alloyed with small amounts of copper and pure silver to give it both its durability and soft hue.

-Note: Although rose gold has at least 58% pure gold, it is important to note that the copper content will not effect those with sensitive skin and is ideal for everyday wear.
+Note: Although rose gold has at least 58% pure gold, it is important to note that the copper content will not affect those with sensitive skin and is ideal for everyday wear.